Mitch Grunes's DrawBlade program

 The main length of the blade, in the back, is the least curved, and is what I call the "main rocker" segment.
 But "main rocker" is also used by some others to describe its radius of curvature.
 E.g., traditionally, MK blades had a 7' main rocker radius, and JW had an 8' main rocker radius.
 The part of of the blade forward of what I call the main rocker segment is called the "spin rocker", though that may also refer to the radius(es) of curvature of that segment, or those segments.
 Because it is more curved, it is used for spins and forward-to-backwards turns.
 (Where backwards-to-forwards turns are best done varies according to different coaches.)

-For 3 segment blades made by JW, there is a complication I don't understand: When skating on the forward transition point between the main rocker and the back spin rocker ("forward sweet spot" by my definition), the toe pick touches.
+For 3 segment blades made by JW, there is a complication I don't understand: When skating on the forward transition point between the back and front spin rockers ("forward sweet spot" by my definition), the toe pick touches.
 Which means you can barely use the forward spin rocker segment at all - and not at all after a very few sharpenings, unless you keep trimming the back toe pick.
 Thus the forward spin rocker section becomes virtually useless.
 It only touches during high jumps and jump landings, when the blade is pushed deep into the ice, or on very soft, warm ice.

 I call the point(s) along the length of figure skating blades where the rocker curvature changes "sweet spot(s)".